DROP ROUTINE — remove a routine

 argtype[, ...] ] ) ] [, ...] [ CASCADE | RESTRICT ]

-DROP ROUTINE removes the definition of an existing routine, which can be an aggregate function, a normal function, or a procedure.
+DROP ROUTINE removes the definition of one or more existing routines.
+The term “routine” includes aggregate functions, normal functions, and procedures.
 See under DROP AGGREGATE, DROP FUNCTION, and DROP PROCEDURE for the description of the parameters, more examples, and further details.

 To drop the routine